 Sam's blue eyes sparkled dangerously as she took a single step towards Freddie, who immediately leaned away from her.

 "Uhhh…" he said nervously, his eyes widening.
 What a pansy.
 "What are you doing?"

-"Like I said, just watch where you're walking next time, Fredbag," Sam said bluntly.
-She brought up a fist and smacked it into the palm of her other hand, cracking her knuckles in a loud, disgusting manner.
+"Like I said, just watch where you're walking next time, Fredbag," Sam said.
+She brought up a fist and smacked it into the palm of her hand, cracking her knuckles in a loud, disgusting manner.
 "Or I'll punch the fudge out of your face."
-She leaned in a bit closer to him.
-Freddie leaned away a bit farther from her.
+She leaned in closer.
+Freddie leaned away farther.
 "Got it?"